Bio

 Amaury holds degrees in Spanish Caribbean and Latin American history (BA, Universidad de Puerto Rico en Cayey), religion and society (MDiv, Princeton Theological Seminary), and urban studies and intercultural engagement (DMin, New Brunswick Theological Seminary).
 He is also an alumnus of Duke Divinity School’s Foundations of Christian Leadership and a fellow of the Glean Network’s SHIFT and START programs.

-He lives in New York’s Capital Region, on the traditional land of the Mohican people, with his spouse, Jeannette, and their children, Aiden Paul and Sebastián Mikel.
+He lives in New York’s Capital Region with his spouse, Jeannette, and their children, Aiden Paul and Sebastián Mikel.

 banner image photo by Laura Pinckney - Summer Meals 2021 Kickoff at Jerry Burrel Park